Valérie Bonneton

-Valérie Bonneton (born 5 April 1970) is a French stage, film and television actress.
+Valérie Bonneton (born 5 April 1970) is a French actress.

 Life and career

-Valérie Bonneton was born in Somain, Nord department.
+Bonneton was born in Somain, Nord department.
 Her father was an insurance salesman and her mother a housewife.
 She grew up in neighbouring Aniche and fell in love with acting in her cinquième (~Year 7) French class.
 Considering an acting career too difficult, she entered the science stream for her baccalauréat, intending to become a veterinarian.
-But playing the role of Ismène in Anouilh’s Antigone changed her mind.
-After her baccalauréat she left for Paris where she enrolled at Cours Florent, supporting herself with part-time jobs (fruit seller, baby-sitter, sculptor’s model).
-In 1991 she was accepted into the National Academy of Dramatic Arts where she studied until the age of 26.
+But playing the role of Ismène in Anouilh's Antigone changed her mind.
+After her baccalauréat she left for Paris where she enrolled at Cours Florent, supporting herself with part-time jobs (fruit seller, baby-sitter, sculptor's model).
+In 1991, she was accepted into the National Academy of Dramatic Arts where she studied until the age of 26.

+Career

 She took noteworthy supporting roles in films, until the success of the television series Fais pas ci, fais pas ça in 2007, which made her popular.
-In 2010, she appeared in Guillaume Canet’s Little White Lies which earnt her a César Awards nomination as Best Supporting Actress.
+In 2010, she appeared in Guillaume Canet's Little White Lies which earned her a César Awards nomination as Best Supporting Actress.
 In 2013, she appeared in Eyjafjallajökull with Dany Boon.
 In 2017, she acted in Garde alternée with Didier Bourdon and Isabelle Carré.

+Personal life

+Bonneton has two children from a relationship with actor François Cluzet.